openelb/openelb/doc/layer-2-mode-network-topology.md

 This document describes the network topology of Porter in Layer 2 mode and how Porter functions in Layer 2 mode.

 Generally, you are advised to use the BGP mode because it allows you to create a high availability system free of failover interruptions and bandwidth bottlenecks.
 However, BGP may be unavailable in certain systems because of security requirements or because the router does not support BGP.
-In such cases, you can use Porter in Layer 2 mode to achieve similar functionality.
+In this case, you can use Porter in Layer 2 mode to achieve similar functionality.

 ## Network Topology